splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-configuration.md

 2.  version of SNMP protocol
 3.  community string authorisation phrase
-4.  profile of device (varBinds of profiles can be found in config.yaml, defined in scheduler config in values.yaml), for automatic profile assignment '*' can be used
+4.  profile of device (varBinds of profiles can be found in config.yaml, defined in scheduler config in values.yaml), for automatic profile assignment '*' can be used, profile name may contain only letters, numbers, underscore or dash

 ### Config